+- Students can join the academy during their junior or senior year

-- GPA of 2.0 or higher
+- .
+GPA of 2.0

 - Good attendance

 - Good conduct

-- · Recommendation from principal or guidance counselor
+- Recommendation from principal or school counselor

-- Contact your school's guidance office for enrollment information - · Scholarships are available for qualified students. - Get your enrollment approved by your parent or legal guardian and the high school principal or designee.
+- Contact your school's counseling office for enrollment information. - · Scholarships are available for qualified students. - Get your enrollment approved by your parent or legal guardian and the high school principal or designee. - Submit Academy application and High School transcript to High School Academy office